zkendall/LC-Strategy-Generator/README.md

 # To Do #
 - All UI progress bar
 - Develop UI for filter options: How about a side panel tree structure?
-- Fix the ROI calclulation.
+- Fix the ROI calculation.
 - Add all filter options.
 Currently I've only added a few filters and options, just enough to see if things work.
 - Get threading to work with building database from CSV.